wblabs/astrum/README.md

 ## Figma Integration: AstrumTransitus

-Enhance your workflow with the official Figma plugin for Astrum:
+Enhance your workflow with the Figma plugin (Development version) for Astrum:

 ### AstrumTransitus